SRI-CSL/sri-glibc-malloc/glibc/README.md

 ```
 make update
 ```
-I was hoping to ue a symbolic link here, but that did not seem to work (due to references to ../.. stuff in the malloc dir).
+I was hoping to use a symbolic link here, but that did not seem to work (due to references to ../.. stuff in the malloc dir).

 ## 4. Rebuild the new stuff.